SASUKE40/himself65.github.io/content/blog/gatsby-graphql/index.md

 https://github.com/gatsbyjs/gatsby/issues/10482

-We have to find another way to achieve our point.
+We have to find another way to achieve our aim.
 One solution I found is to fetch all data and filter them on rendering.
 Because of SSR, we don't need to worried about the performance loss.

 ```js
 export const pageQuery = graphql`